adriankiezik/adriankiezik/README.md

 </div>

 ### The best open source projects
-All of these projects are not completed yet, because I'm still working on daily basis with them.
-However I ordered them from most to least completed.
 #### <a href="https://github.com/adriankiezik/react-maps-frontend">React Maps</a> - React application calculating fastest route between two places, calculates estimated price and creates offline navigation for your travel.
 #### <a href="https://github.com/adriankiezik/react-ecommerce">React E-commerce</a> - Ecommerce website made with React, Redux.
 #### <a href="https://github.com/adriankiezik/adriankiezik.pl">Portfolio Website</a> - Personal web development portfolio website showcasing my skills & projects.